• Post author:

 Best online reference

 TiborasaurusRex is my top pick.
 If you don’t like to read, then head over to his YouTube channel.
-Over 158,200 subscribers watch and learn about precision shooting from him.

 He shines the light on the undiscovered area of precision shooting to the public.
 He explains thoroughly and his videos have great educational content.